-Many ready to retire or sell their business, then, are using this Life II to get involved with a cause or organization about which they care greatly - even passionately.
+Many ready to retire, then, are using this Life II to get involved with a cause or organization about which they care greatly - even passionately.
 They make donations of their time, their expertise, and their resources to further the efforts of these organizations or to create new entities meeting unmet needs.
 When these contributors see their efforts help change lives and make a real difference, they become rewarded in extremely unique and personal ways.
 They often begin to realize a sense of purpose, of meaning, that draws them even more closely to the cause and its goals.
-This experience leads one to achieving real significance.
+This experience may lead one to realizing real significance.
 Through this experience in Life II, many are evolving from success in business to significance in life.